Why We All Need an Editor

 Many of my students were just beginning to find their footing for the semester before we left for Spring Break, and in past two weeks we’ve effectively taken a sledgehammer to the thin ice of confidence they were standing on before.

-For years, I preached about Walt Disney’s “willingness to adapt” in leadership classes I used to teach at Disney.
-But as it turns out, times like these have shown that just because we have a willingness to adapt doesn’t mean we always feel like we have the power to do it, at least not right away.
+For years, I preached about Walt Disney’s “willingness to adapt” in leadership classes I taught for Disney.
+But as it turns out, times like these have shown that just because we have a willingness to adapt doesn’t mean we always have the will to do it.

 Everyone deals with change in their own way.
 And if this transition to online teaching has been challenging for teachers, professors, educators, and parents, I can only image how stressful it must feel for many of our students, who are now having to balance the mental load of school with the uncertainty of global events.

-I believe with all of my heart that all of our students are capable of thriving in this new season of learning and not just get through or get by.
-They also have far more power to overcome the obstacles in their life than they realize.
+That is life, and I believe that all of our students are capable of adapting to this new season of learning.
+They have far more power to overcome the obstacles in their life than they realize.
+Sometimes they just need a little push to face those fears.

-Thankfully, the changes we’ve faced at LPU (like all colleges) have provided an enormous opportunity to teach my students writers about the importance of community and creative support in their careers.
+Thankfully, the changes we’ve faced have provided an enormous opportunity to teach my students writers about the importance of community and creative support in their careers.

 With that in mind, I wanted to use this week to introduce my student writers to the unsung heroes of writing and the people who’ve consistently been my biggest supporters, admirers, and confidence builders in times of doubt and uncertainty.